 In order to reduce grade inflation and maintain equity across multiple course sections, all psychology courses are required to comply with departmental norms regarding grade distributions.
 According to departmental norms, the average grade in a 100- and 200-level Psychology courses are 67 for an exceptionally strong class, 65 for an average class, and 63 for a weak class, with a standard deviation of 14.
+Please note these averages have been raised by 5% (relative to previous years) to reflect the unique circumstances of this academic year.
 Scaling may be used in order to comply with these norms; grades may be scaled up or down as necessary by the professor or department.
 Grades are not official until they appear on a student's academic record.
 You will receive both a percent and a letter grade for this course.